natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_exception.rst

 Processing of exceptions
 --------------------

-Let’s  see an example of how to use execute() method when an error occurs.
+Let's see an example of how to use ``execute`` method when an error occurs.

-In *switch* table the *mac* field must be unique.
+In switch table the mac field must be unique.
 If you try to write an overlapping MAC address, there is an error:

 .. code:: python